BladeRunnerJS/fell/README.md

 * Friendly to unit testing.
 * Allows you to log at different levels from within different pieces of code.
 * Works in both node.js and the browser.
+* Quick and easy to get started with.

 Usage
 -----